Build the Inventory | Build the Movement

-St. Andrew’s Episcopal Church has been hard at work for the past couple of years with partners like the Dolores Project and Radian, Inc. to develop a tiny home village for homeless Women and the Transgender/LGBTQ community in Denver.
+St. Andrew’s Episcopal Church has been hard at work for the past couple of years to develop a LGBTQ Inclusive tiny home village for Women experiencing homelessness in Denver.
 This work is the extension of St. Andrew's 100+ year history of care and relationship with their marginalized and oppressed neighbors.
 For 100+ years, parishioners from St. Andrew's have made themselves available to the poor, and the proposed tiny home village would be the next step in that process.

-The application for a temporary Tiny Home Village for Women in the Clements Historic District, to be housed on land owned by St Andrew's Episcopal Church, was denied on July 10 by Denver's Landmark Preservation Commission, stating a lack of historic precedent for similar structures within the district.
+On July 10, the application for a temporary Tiny Home Village for Women in the Clements Historic District, to be housed on land owned by St Andrew's Episcopal Church, was denied by Denver's Landmark Preservation Commission, stating a lack of historic precedent for similar structures within the district.

 St. Andrew’s, the Colorado Village Collaborative, Radian, Inc., and our partners remain committed to completing this project on an alternative site.
 Interest and enthusiasm for the village continues to grow.
 To date, we have raised significant funds toward this project from national and local foundations, community fund raisers, individual donors and numerous churches and other non-profit entities.
 While the Landmark Commission’s decision is a disappointment, it will not derail this crucial project.